-and turn once and a half round, then chassé down the middle, taking place below last couple.
-(The sliding step described in "Balancé," 2d No. Quad.
-Franc., may be used in "Chassé down the middle;" or, take waltz position and polka.)
-As soon as the top couple commences to "Chassé down the middle," the next couple will forward, back, &c., and take place on lower end of line; and so on, till all the couples have gone through, then,-
+Top Couple Balancé: -Forward and back; forward again and turn once and a half round, then chassé down the middle, taking place below last couple.
+(The sliding step described in "Balancé," 2d No. Plain Quad., may be used in "Chassé down the middle;" or, take waltz position and polka.)
+As soon as the top couple commences to "Chassé down the middle," the next couple will forward, back, &c., and take place on the lower end of the line; and so on, till all the couples have gone through, then,-